moiot/gravity/docs/2.0/00-arch-en.md

 Gravity Cluster supports cluster deployment on Kubernetes natively.
 Please see [here](https://github.com/moiot/gravity-operator).

 It provides Rest API to create the data synchronization task to report the task status.
-It manages each DRC task in the Web interface (Gravity Admin).
+It manages each Gravity task in the Web interface (Gravity Admin).